Gauḍa (city)

 Gauḍa (also known as Gaur, Gour, Lakhnauti, Lakshmanavati and Jannatabad) is a historic city of Bengal in the eastern part of the Indian subcontinent, and one of the most prominent capitals of classical and medieval India, being the capital city of Bengal under several kingdoms.
 The Gauḍa region was also a province of several pan-Indian empires.
 During the seventh century, the Gauda Kingdom was founded by King Shashanka, whose reign corresponds with the beginning of the Bengali calendar.
 Gour gradually became synonymous with Bengal and Bengalis.
-It was conquered by Bakhtiyar Khalji, a lieutenant of the Ghurid ruler Muhammad of Ghori in 1203.
+It was conquered by Bakhtiyar Khalji, a lieutenant of the Ghurid ruler Muhammad of Ghori, in 1203.

+Richard M. Eaton writes that the city had 40,000 population in 1515 AD.
 For a period of 112 years, between 1453 and 1565, Gauda was the capital of the Bengal Sultanate.
-In 1500, Gauda was the fifth-most populous city in the world, with a population of 200,000, as well as one of the most densely populated cities in the Indian subcontinent.
+According to other estimates, in 1500, Gauda was the fifth-most populous city in the world, with a population of 200,000, as well as one of the most densely populated cities in the Indian subcontinent.
 The Portuguese left detailed accounts of the city.
-The Sultans built a citadel, many mosques, a royal palace, canals and bridges.
+The sultans built a citadel, many mosques, a royal palace, canals, and bridges.
 Buildings featured glazed tiles.

 The city thrived until the collapse of the Bengal Sultanate in the 16th century, when the Mughal Empire took control of the region.
 When the Mughal Emperor Humayun invaded the region, he renamed the city Jannatabad ("heavenly city").
 Most of the surviving structures in Gauda are from the period of the Bengal Sultanate.
 The city was sacked by Sher Shah Suri.
 An outbreak of the plague contributed to the city's downfall.
 The course of the Ganges was once located near the city, but a change in the river's course caused Gauda to lose its strategic importance.
 A new Mughal capital developed later in Rajmahal and then in Dhaka.

 Gauda was one of the most prominent capitals in the history of Bengal and the history of the Indian subcontinent, and a centre of stately medieval architecture.
 Gauda's ruins were depicted in the artwork of European painters during the 18th and 19th centuries.
 Colonial officials, such as Francis Buchanan-Hamilton and William Francklin, left detailed surveys of the former Bengali capital.